-We are facing a climate emergency, The IPCC has said that we need to turn around increasing rates of greenhouse emissions in the next 12 years to keep global temperature increases below 1.5 degrees Celsius and to give us any chance of a safe climate.
+We are facing a climate emergency.
+The Intergovernmental Panel on Climate Change (IPCC) has said that we need to turn around increasing rates of greenhouse emissions in the next 12 years to keep global temperature increases below 1.5 degrees Celsius and to give us any chance of a safe climate.

 In Canberra we have taken strong action on climate change, moving from coal-fired power to electricity generated by solar and wind.
 By 2020, Canberra’s electricity will be 100% renewable.

 There is still work to do on transport and gas emissions to deliver a carbon-neutral city.
 And we need to ensure that our city is resilient in the face of the challenges that our changing climate will bring.

 ACT community petition — No new gas for Canberra

 Gas is a dirty polluting fossil fuel.
 To reach our emissions targets, and build a safe climate, the ACT needs to get off gas.
 With the ACT running on 100% renewable electricity, running clean energy houses is easier than ever.
 A national leader, the ACT has committed to zero net emissions by 2045, and our Climate Change Strategy commits to getting off gas by 2045.

 BUT, Evoenergy is continuing to roll out the gas network to new suburbs, and expand their customer base over the next 5 years.
 The ACT Government has made no moves to stop the gas network expansion, despite this being the cheapest and easiest way to reduce emissions over the next 5 years.

 - Immediately remove the existing mandate for gas infrastructure in new developments in the ACT.

 - Stop the roll out of new gas networks in all new suburbs.